hubleto/developer/book/content/pages/tutorial/add-first-model.md

 At this moment, we have to slow down a bit.
 Definition of *columns* in Hubleto model is crucial part of development of models.
 This is because many other functionalities, including rendering of some core UI components like [Table.tsx](https://github.com/wai-blue/adios/blob/main/src/Components/Table.tsx), [Form.tsx](https://github.com/wai-blue/adios/blob/main/src/Components/Form.tsx) or [Input.tsx](https://github.com/wai-blue/adios/blob/main/src/Components/Input.tsx) heavily use definition of *columns* in the model.

-Columns are defines using the `columns()` method.
+Columns are defined using the `columns()` method.
 In the example above, whe defined two columns: *first_name* and *last_name*.
 Both columns have their `type` which is the most important attribute of the columns.
 The *type* determines:

   * what will be the SQL data type of the column;
   * how the column will be displayed in a [Table](https://github.com/wai-blue/adios/blob/main/src/Components/Table.tsx) or [Form](https://github.com/wai-blue/adios/blob/main/src/Components/Form.tsx) components;
   * how the [Input](https://github.com/wai-blue/adios/blob/main/src/Components/Input.tsx) for the column will look like.

-For the list of default types of columns, check the `DataTypes` folder in `Adios` framework: https://github.com/wai-blue/adios/tree/main/src/Core/Db/DataTypes.
+For the list of default types of columns, check the `Columns` folder in `Adios` framework: https://github.com/wai-blue/adios/tree/main/src/Core/Db/Columns.

 Each column then can have various additional attributes.
 Some examples are listed below.
 For the full list of available attributes see [documentation of Adios framework](https://github.com/wai-blue/adios/tree/main/docs/pages).